pingcap/tidb-vector-python/examples/python-client-quickstart/README.md

 # TiDB Vector Search Python Client Quickstart

-This is a simple demo to show how to use the TiDB Vector Search Python client to search for similar text in a TiDB Serverless cluster.
+This is a simple demo to show how to use the TiDB Vector Search Python Client to search for similar text in a TiDB Serverless cluster.

 ## Prerequisites